 - Poor posture

-School bag and packs should align the load with the vertical axis of the body.
+An ergonomic school bag should align the load with the vertical axis of the body

-An axial loading system, allows the growing child to use their weight-bearing joints and supporting muscles in good posture.
+An axial loading system allows the growing child to use their weight-bearing joints and supporting muscles in good posture.
 Our muscles and joints are exquisitely designed allow us to safely carry significant loads safely and without pain.
-With an ergonomic school bag that facilitates good posture, our kids can stand tall, carry their book and supplies with their load, without risk of injury.
+With an ergonomic school bag that facilitates good posture, our kids can stand tall and carry their books and supplies without risk of injury.

-Students who have pain with a heavy backpack, experience immediate relief carrying the same weight in an axial loading system like the BackTpack.
-The load feels lighter because the forces on the spine are reduced, and posture is visibly improved.
+Students who have pain when carrying a heavy backpack, experience immediate relief carrying the same weight in the BackTpack.
+The load feels lighter because the axial-loading system reduces forces on the spine and improves posture.